-Finally, the next evening, John Andrews lets his brother-in-law know of the fourth and final ship carrying tea that wrecked on Cape Cod.
+Finally, the next evening, John Andrews lets his brother-in-law know of the fourth and final ship carrying tea.
+It wrecked on Cape Cod.
 The patriots destroyed as much of its cargo as they could find.

-On December 19, Andrews wrote that he forgot to acquaint his brother-in-law that [Capt.]
-Loring, in a brig belonging to Clark, ‘one of ye consignees,’ had come ashore at ‘ye back of Cape Cod.’
-A storm drove the vessel, which had ‘the last quota of tea for this place, being 58 chests, which completes the 400.’
+Andrews wrote that he forgot to write about Captain Loring, in a brig belonging to Clark, “one of ye consignees.”
+He had come ashore at “ye back of Cape Cod.”
+A storm drove the vessel.
+It had “the last quota of tea for this place, being 58 chests, which completes the 400.”

-Andrews wrote that ‘some Indians were met on ye road to Plimouth, which is almost fifty miles this side of Cape Cod.’
+Andrews added “some Indians were met on ye road to Plimouth, which is almost fifty miles this side of Cape Cod.”